sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/apps_fan.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Face fans of polytopes are always constructed with respect to a certain point in the polytopes relative interior.
+Face fans of polytopes are always constructed with respect to a certain point in the polytope's relative interior.
 Providing it is optional if the polytope is centered.
 Zero will be used as default.
 If the polytope is not centered you have to pass such a point as a second argument (in homogeneous coordinates).
 For example:

 .. link